Paramjeet1111/CLEWs2IAMC/README.md

 ## IAM Data Validation

-### Introduction
-The IAM Data Validation app automates the validation of modelling results for Integrated Assessment Models (IAMs) and climate-economy models.
-It includes checks for variable and model names, a duplicates finder, and vetting routines based on IPCC AR6 vetting rules (Annex III, Table 11).
+In Next step outputs generated from CLEWs2IAMC are introduced to The IAM Data Validation app which automates the validation of CLEWs results for Integrated Assessment Models (IAMs).
+It includes checks for variable and model names, a duplicates finder, and vetting routines based on IPCC AR6 vetting rules.

-### Features
-- Automated validation of variable and model names.
-- Duplicate detection.
-- Vetting checks aligned with IPCC AR6 guidelines.

 ### Deployment
 The app, built with Python and Streamlit, is part of I2AM PARIS, an open-access platform for modelling results.
 It is available at: [IAM Data Validation App](https://validation.i2am-paris.eu).